yoavnir/specs2016/specs/docs/alu.md

 Additionally, the `@@` string stands for the entire input record.

-**Note:** The timezone used in the date conversion can also be set in the configuration file with a timezone entry.
-That does not produce a configured literal.
+**Note:** The timezone used in the date conversion can also be set in the configuration file with a `timezone` entry.
+Similarly, the locale used can be set with a `locale` entry.

 ### Operators
 The ALU supports many of the operators available in the *REXX* programming languages.
 This includes addition, subtraction, logical comparisons, and string concatenation.